 A brand with a strong, clear identity resonates well with consumers and creates positive emotions and feelings towards the brand.
-Some of the most recognisable brands like Nike, Apple, and Coca Cola, (who have a devout following worldwide), have built and maintained a strong brand identity.
+Some of the most recognizable brands like Nike, Apple, and Coca-Cola, (who have a devout following worldwide), have built and maintained a strong brand identity.

 Differentiate yourself from the competition

 The key to differentiation is a deep understanding of the target audience, as well as market competitors.
 To be better than your competitors, you need to identify what factors appeal to your target audience.
 An experience-based differentiation could help to attract more customers, and give a competitive advantage.
 A keen analysis of your competitors and how they brand themselves can help you develop better branding strategies.
 At the end of the day, both you and your competitors are targeting the same customers, so it’s important to stay ahead of the curve and be agile.

 Customers base their buying decisions on several factors, including their emotions towards your brand.
 This is why fine-tuning the intangible qualities of your products and services is essential.
 To build a strong brand, companies must focus on selling both the tangible and intangible benefits of their offerings.
 Customers will choose you over competitors when they can emotionally connect with your brand and its message, and have all relevant information about the brand.